 Serves as the fiduciary in matters of finance and financial support of repair station operations.

-Ensures financial viability of the Corporation in providing adequate housing and facilities, tooling and equipment, and materials in support of repair station operations.
+Ensures financial viability of the Corporation in providing adequate housing and facilities, tooling and equipment, human resources qualified and personnel, and materials in support of repair station operations.

 *These responsibilities will extend to all operating facilities under Alta Avionics, LLC.